Ovid/zen-of-test-suites/README.md

 [DBIx::Class::EasyFixture](http://search.cpan.org/dist/DBIx-Class-EasyFixture/lib/DBIx/Class/EasyFixture.pm),
 along with [a tutorial](http://search.cpan.org/dist/DBIx-Class-EasyFixture/lib/DBIx/Class/EasyFixture/Tutorial.pm).
 It does rely on `DBIx::Class`, the most popular ORM for Perl.
-This will likely make it unsuitable for some uses cases.
+This will likely make it unsuitable for some use cases.

 Using them is very simple: